influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withSuccessfulJobsHistoryLimit(successfulJobsHistoryLimit)
 ```

-SuccessfulJobsHistoryLimit is the number of successful jobs to be kept at a time
+"SuccessfulJobsHistoryLimit is the number of successful jobs to be kept at a time"

 ### fn cronWorkflow.spec.withSuspend